jaredly/j2/Roadmap.md

 I guess I need to do an inference pass first, and then a 'highlight all errors' pass.
 Yeah it doesn't work to mix them.

+ooohhhh what if the type restriction shortcut syntax looks like:
+- `Type 'where' Pattern`?
+that could be cool.
+ok also with type arithmetic, I might need to allow an upper & lower bound to a number. idk.

 # Patternings

 - Enum (w/ or w/o payload specified)
 - Constants
 - Exaustiveness
 - `as` pls

+# SWitches